Blair Castle: History

 After the battle, Blair Castle remained in Jacobite hands for some time.
 It continued to play an important role: for example, the Jacobite Highland chiefs swore a bond there together in August, to continue the rising.

 In the Forty-Five, Blair Castle was occupied twice by Prince Charles Edward Stuart and his Jacobite army: in early September 1745, for several days, and then in early February 1746, again for several days.
 However, the Jacobites then unwisely abandoned it and Government forces, including Lowland Clan Agnew then occupied it.
 They held Blair Castle against the Jacobites, who laid siege to the castle during the last stages of the rising, in March 1746 they were besieged to near starvation until the Jacobite forces withdrew to fight the British Government forces at the Battle of Culloden.

-In 1844 Queen Victoria and her consort, Prince Albert visited and stayed at Blair Castle.
+In 1844 Queen Victoria and her consort, Prince Albert, visited and stayed at Blair Castle.
 It was after this she gave permission to establish the Atholl Highlanders.

-Part of the castle was converted to a hospital in World War One; poet Hamish Henderson's mother had worked there as a nurse on her return from France.
+Part of the castle was converted to a hospital during the First World War; poet Hamish Henderson's mother had worked there as a nurse on her return from France.

-Before his death in 1996, Iain Murray, 10th Duke of Atholl, placed Blair Castle and most of his estates in a charitable trust, shielding them from inheritance taxes and leaving them under Scottish control, as his heir John Murray, the 11th Duke, had indicated he had no desire to leave his native South Africa.
+Before his death in February 1996, the 10th Duke of Atholl placed Blair Castle and most of his estates in a charitable trust, shielding them from inheritance taxes and leaving them under Scottish control, as his heir John Murray, the 11th Duke, had indicated he had no desire to leave his native South Africa.
+His half-nephew Robert Troughton was the heir to the remaining estate.

 On the night of 10 March 2011 a fire broke out at the clock tower of castle (not part of the medieval fabric), causing the tower's roof and second floor to collapse into the first floor.
 The clock tower was restored in 2012, with restoration work on the clock mechanisms performed by Smith of Derby Group.